i05nagai/memorandum/language/english_speaking.md

 * defence
     * In my defence, I thought we had already broken up.
 * come
+    * come down to
+        * if a situation or decision comes down to sth, that is the thing that influecnes it most
+        * What it all comes down to is your incredible insecurity
+        * it all comes down to the money in the end
+        * eventually our choice of hotell will come down to how much we can afford *
     * come along
         * arrive
             * to arrive or appear at a place